 But after a week of a lot of Netflix, and way too many UK press conferences, I was really bored, and needed to find a better way to use my time.
 So, I decided to set about doing all those things I’d always wanted to do but always thought I didn’t have the time.

 So, zoegoesplaces was born.

 A place to share my travel experience and advice from the weird and wonderful places I’ve visited over the years.
-The place where I can share practical advice that I would’ve benefited from when planning trips.
+The place where I can share practical advice and honest reviews that I would’ve benefited from when planning trips.
 A place to document my journey and look back in years to come at how the pieces came to fit together.

 For more about me and my travels, head over to my instagram @zoegoesplaces.